Last Updated on 26 September 2024 by Cycloscope

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-be sure to check the last bus departure schedule from this website
+be sure to check the last bus departure schedule.

-Feeling like a foothill countryside town, despite being still in Taipei city, with the great advantage to be reached by subway, Beitou must be included in your Taiwan itinerary.
+Feeling like a foothill countryside town, despite being still in Taipei city, with the great advantage of being reached by subway, Beitou must be included in your Taiwan itinerary.

 It is here that all the hot springs in the Taipei area are, mostly inside the hotels but with one public bath really worth visiting (nice local lifestyle insight and terrific sulfuric water).

-Beitou is a great base to hike the Yangmingshan National Park, from here you can catch bus S9 that will bring you all the way up to where the main trail to hike Yangmingshan volcano starts.
+Beitou is a great base to hike the Yangmingshan National Park, from here you can catch busย S9 which will bring you all the way up to where the main trail to hike the Yangmingshan volcano starts.

 Where to Stay in Beitou

 Beitou Hot Spring Resort offers elegant rooms with parquet flooring and a private hot spring bathtub.
-Rooms also have Air-con, a work desk, a flat-screen cable TV, fridge, seating area, tea/coffee making facilities.
+Rooms also have Air-con, a work desk, a flat-screen cable TV, a fridge, a seating area, and tea/coffee-making facilities.

 The Gaia Hotel SPA (250USD+ per night)

 If you really want to splurge, this is the place for you.
-Gym, hot spring, sauna, outdoor swimming pool, hydrotherapy pool, and SPA centre.
-In addition, the hotel has free shuttle service between the hotel and MRT station.
+Gym, hot spring, sauna, outdoor swimming pool, hydrotherapy pool, and SPA center.
+In addition, the hotel has a free shuttle service between the hotel and the MRT station.

 Chyuan Du Spring Hotel (80USD+ per night)

-If you still want in-house hot springs but don’t want to sell a kidney, here’s a budget friendly option for you which is great value for money.
+If you still want in-house hot springs but don’t want to sell a kidney, here’s a budget-friendly option for you that is great value for money.

-The Chyuan Du is a great place to stay in Beitou, situated just a minute’s walk from Xin Beitou MRT Station, it offers spacious rooms with a hot spring bathtub.
-It also features a business centre and complimentary Wi-Fi access.
+The Chyuan Du is a great place to stay in Beitou, situated just a minuteโs walk from Xin Beitou MRT Station, it offers spacious rooms with a hot spring bathtub.
+It also features a business center and complimentary Wi-Fi access.

 On My Way Hostel (35USD+ per night)

-On My Way – Taipei Hostel offers luggage storage, while a microwave oven, fridge and a common dining area is available for guests’ use.
+On My Way – Taipei Hostel offers luggage storage, while a microwave oven, fridge, and a common dining area is available for guestsโ use.
 Sightseeing activities and travel arrangements can also be made at the tour desk.
-The hostel is just an 8-minute walk to Beitou hot spring area.
+The hostel is just an 8-minute walk from the Beitou hot spring area.ย

 The best Yangmingshan hiking trail – Mt.
 Qixing